 A participant-facilitated panel discussion led by James Gentry on technology of mass production in Himalayan cultural and religious spheres and its relevance to the present day, including in ritual, social, and everyday aspects of life.
-Discussions on curriculum development.
+Small group discussions on technology serving as a means for the expansion of ideas, ideologies, as well as artforms, styles, and methods of cultural production, based on the presented materials and framing questions from presenters.
+Discussions on curriculum development and potential collaborations.
+Return to the full group, report from each breakout room discussion, Q&A with participants and presenters.

-REQUIRED Project Himalayan Art: Themes Page: Art Making
+Project Himalayan Art: Themes Page: Art Making